OliverHesse/RedditBotResearchProject/README.md

 graphs:
-pie chart for age ranges and what subreddits they posted in box plot for stuff like post frequency of accounts in an age range
+pie chart for age ranges and what subreddits they posted in box plot for stuff like post frequency of accounts in an age range average character count per comment. per age group python main.py uknews bot1 BotResearchProjectBot(by-/u/TiredAndExtraTired) python main.py uknews bot2 CommentBehavior(by-/u/noWinner)

-python main.py uknews bot1 BotResearchProjectBot(by-/u/TiredAndExtraTired)
+you are a comment analyst your job is to read comments from a popular site called Reddit and determine the political standing you the comment is it right-leaning centrist left-leaning or not enough context. in these comments users are able to quote other comments. a quote is formatted as such
-python main.py uknews bot2 CommentBehavior(by-/u/noWinner)
+> quoted text \n\n. the quote was not made by the commenter of the comment i passed and should be used to add context to what they said. when you reply you must only reply with 1 of 4 things right-leaning,centrist,left-leaning or not-enough-context. you should not reply with anything else at all it is important to understand that comments can be sarcastic. if someone says something right-leaning in a sarcastic manner it is not right-leaning and vice verca for other leanings